 How to Choose a Violin Bow

 The size of the violin bow should correspond to the size of the violin.
 Using a bow that is too long or too short for the arm length and violin size will make it difficult to play correctly.
 The only exception is for ⅞ violins.
 These will use a 4/4 full size bow.
+Learn more about choosing the right violin accessories.

 Benefits of Violin Rental for Young Violinists